 The Spurn Lighthouse underwent a programme of restoration in 2015, enabling visitors to enjoy the building and find out more about Spurn’s fascinating heritage.
 See below for more information.

 Climb to the top of this 128ft tall lighthouse (the tallest in Northern England), discover its secrets and enjoy unparalleled panoramic views of Yorkshire’s very own ‘Land’s End’.

 Spurn Lighthouse sits within the heart of Spurn National Nature Reserve at the end of the Spurn peninsula (as one might expect!).
 You can make your way to this iconic landmark along the three and a half mile peninsula walk or cycle routes, both of which will take you over the sandy washover area.
 Please be aware that high tide sees the lighthouse cut off from the mainland, and that it is very dangerous to attempt to cross the washover area when it is covered in water.
 You can view current tide times from the download available on this page.
 You may instead choose to climb aboard a Spurn Safari to travel in style.
 Visit the Spurn Discovery Centre pages to find out more.

-The lighthouse is open weekly 12pm to 4pm on a Friday, Saturday and Sunday along with bank holidays.
-Access outside of these times will be as part of a Spurn Safari*.
-Please note: There are no toilets at the lighthouse.
+Please note: there are no toilets at the lighthouse.
 Toilets are available a short walk away, located at the jetty.

 Prices - entry to the lighthouse (not including the Spurn Safari)